hikorniienko/css-var-delta/README.md

 Config screen sizes for delta calculation in format ['orientation@widthxheight'].
 Where orientation is 'portrait' or 'landscape'.

+#### debug `boolean` `false`
+Debug mode, display delta, orientation, and current config in the console.

 ## Methods

 #### destroy()
-Remove resize event listener and delta CSS variable
+Remove resize event listener and delta CSS variable.